Nations employ drastic tactics to fight microscopic foe

 The exponential spread of the virus in Europe, North America and the Middle East has drawn contrasts with waning outbreaks in the hardest-hit nations in Asia.
 China, where the virus emerged late last year, still accounts for more than 60% of global infections but on Friday reported just eight new cases and seven deaths.

 The size of permitted gatherings dwindled sharply in country after country, state after state.
-French President Emmanuel Macron, announcing the indefinite closure of all schools, praised the French for taking action.
+French President Emmanuel Macron, who announced the indefinite closure of all schools late Thursday, praised the French for taking action.

 “That is what makes a great nation: Women and men able to put the collective interest above all, a human community held together by values: Solidarity and fraternity,” he said.